 Central America is the thin section of land that links the North American continent with the South American continent.
 The region is made up of seven small, mostly tropical countries that would be easy to skip on a map.
 Yet they represent a complex mixture of cultures, ancient ruins, tropical wildlife, active volcanoes and great beaches.

-A thriving university town and one of Nicaragua’s oldest cities, Leon is the country’s political and intellectual center.
-Situated along the Chiquito River, Leon is rich in Spanish colonial architecture as well as arts and culture, and teeming in students and backpackers.
+A thriving university town and one of the country’s oldest and largest cities, Leon is Nicaragua’s political and intellectual center.
+Situated along the Chiquito River northwest of the capital city, Managua, Leon is rich in Spanish colonial architecture as well as arts and culture, and teeming in students and backpackers.

 Once an important Mayan center of government, art, culture and astronomy, Copan today is a large complex consisting of two large pyramids, several plazas, a ball court and numerous stone temples, altars and stelae, which are famous for their hieroglyphics and intricate carvings that depict history, events, beliefs and customs of the ancient Mayans.